Solar canal: Description

 By placing solar panels above water, evaporation is lessened.
 Studies from the Canal Solar Power Project in India, show that the resulting shade helps reduce weeds, as well as de-weeding costs.
 The photovoltaic panels benefit from evaporative cooling.
 The panels remain cooler, thus reflecting less light and thereby absorbing more energy.
 Because solar collectors are often built on arable land or natural ecosystems, solar canals could reduce land lost to energy production, as well as conflicts with farmers and other stakeholders.
 Land acquisition costs and land-use permitting issues may be circumscribed, if canals are already in operation.
 Irrigation systems may benefit, given that pumps would be located within easy access of a power source.

 Solar canals are more costly to install than land-based solar collectors.
 They also incur higher maintenance costs.
 Canals that are quite narrow or quite wide can add to the costs of solar canals.

 History

 A large project in Gujarat, India was completed in 2014.
 That project utilizes pre-existing irrigation canals, thereby saving land and water, while generating electricity.
 The project's success led to the initiation of many other solar canals in India.
 The state of Gujarat has plans to build 19,000 kilometers of solar canals.

 The first phase of a large project in Lebanon called the "Beirut River Solar Snake" began in 2013 and was completed in 2015.
 The project aimed to create solar power in a city where land costs are prohibitively high.

 The state of California is moving ahead with plans to build large scale solar canals.
-A pilot project in Turlock is set to be completed in 2025.
+A pilot project in Turlock was planned to be completed in 2025..
+With pilot construction finished in early 2026, the UCM project led by Dr. Brandi McKuin reports preliminary results showing up to 70% less evaporative water loss and 85% less weed growth in solar panel shaded sections of canal.

 Former Secretary-General of the United Nations Ban Ki-moon visited Gujarat's solar canals and declared that they should be adopted globally.